Daerdemandt/statefulObject/README.md

 cat.state('bored'); // (B) gets called before (A)
 ```

 Note that when you set a new state, a promise is returned.
-That promise would be resolved once all handlers are done with their business.
-So, if the state switch wouldn't be complete without some async operation, just return a promise that resolves when the operation ends.
+That promise resolves once all handlers are done with their business.
+So, if the state switch isn't going to be complete without some async operation, one should just return a promise that resolves when the operation ends.

 Arbitrary number of arguments can be supplied to handlers.
-Both `onEnter` and `onLeave` handlers would get those.
+Both `onEnter` and `onLeave` handlers recieve these.

 ```javascript
 cat.onEnter('sleeping', (location) => console.log(`The cat is sleeping on the ${location}`));